Summary and Distance between Sets of Texts based on Topological Data Analysis: Experiment

-The signifier is both, the sound and its "acoustic image", and the signified is not just the concept, but a complex content that depends, in most cases, on the context.
-Both have importance in the desired effect of the poet.
-To establish comparisons between literary styles of poets of the Spanish Golden Age, we follow a basic philological reference \cite{alonso1966poesia}, written by the 20-century Spanish poet D\'amaso Alonso.
-According to D\'amaso Alonso, some signifiers can evoke something specific.
-An example that D\'amaso Alonso provides is the following verse from Quevedo: \begin{verse} infame turba de nocturnas aves \end{verse} both syllables {\it tur} from {\it turba} and {\it nocturnas} evoke obscurity.
-Besides, we can consider the last example as partial signifiers; any accent, syllable... can be considered as a signifier with its own signified.
-However, we are interested in studies related to what we consider the inner "stylistic configurations" of the sentences in order to capture them with the \texttt{word2vec} embedding.
-Following the study developed by D\'amaso Alonso, poets draw on different stylistic configurations for their verses.
-The first one we would like to comment can be exemplified by the following sonnet: \begin{verse} Afuera el fuego, el lazo, el hielo y la flecha \\ de amor que abrasa, aprieta, enfr\'ia y hiere... \end{verse} We can see that the main concepts of the first verse correspond member by member to the ones of the second verse, summarizing the following four sentences in the two verses: {\it Afuera el fuego de amor que abraza; afuera el lazo de amor que aprieta, afuera el hielo de amor que enfr\'ia, afuera la flecha de amor que hiere}.
+We are interested in studies related to what we consider the inner "stylistic configurations" of the sentences in order to capture them with the \texttt{word2vec} embedding.
+Following the study developed by D\'amaso Alonso \citep{alonso1966poesia}, poets draw on different stylistic configurations for their verses.
+The first one we would like to comment can be exemplified by the following two verses of a sonnet by Cervantes \cite{BVMC:239403}: \begin{verse} {\it Afuera el fuego, el lazo, el hielo y la flecha \\ de amor que abrasa, aprieta, enfr\'ia y hiere...} \end{verse} We can see that the main concepts of the first verse correspond member by member to the ones of the second verse, summarizing the following four sentences in the two verses: {\it Afuera el fuego de amor que abrasa; afuera el lazo de amor que aprieta, afuera el hielo de amor que enfr\'ia, afuera la flecha de amor que hiere}.
 It can be described as the following formula:

+that summarizes the sentences $\alpha(A_i)\beta(B_i)$ for $i=1\dots n$.
+In this example, $\alpha$ is {\it afuera} and $\beta$ is {\it de amor}.
+Other kind of resource is the reiterative correlation plurality described in depth in \citep{damversos}.
+These techniques illustrate the big panoply of methods that concern the configurations of the verses, but many others could be cited.